ALH477/DeMoD-Framework16-NIXOS/README.markdown

   hardware.fw-fanctrl.enable = true;
   ```
 - **Docker**: Use `docker-compose.yml` for DCF testing with Zigbee/LoRaWAN.
 - **Efficiency**: The configuration is tuned for minimal resource usage, achieving 0% CPU at idle, making it ideal for battery-powered development on laptops.
+Determinate Systems’ tools enhance this efficiency by optimizing Nix operations.

 ## Directory Structure

 ```
 DeMoD-Framework16-NIXOS/
-├── flake.nix               # Flake configuration
+├── flake.nix               # Flake configuration with Determinate Systems integration
 ├── configuration.nix       # Main NixOS configuration
 ├── hardware-configuration.nix  # Hardware-specific settings
 ├── README.md              # This file